johnbruin/HoloPresence/README.md

 The HoloPresenceClient is a mulit platform Unity application using the Mixed Reality Toolkit App bar and Bounding box and can be deployed to a HoloLens.

-Developer hint: With Kinect Studio you can record the raw Kinect streams to a file and replay them anytime you want without connecting the Kinect.
+Developer hint: With Kinect Studio you can record the raw Kinect streams to a file and replay them anytime you want without the need to connect to the Kinect every time.